 Pompositticut Farm Day Camp is a co-ed camp for children ages 4-15.
-Situated on a picturesque farm, PFDC Inc. offers Red Cross Swimming Lessons, English Horseback Riding, Nature Activities, Archery, Sports, Creative Arts, Ropes Adventure Course “Project Soar”, and Theater,-Dance -Music.
+Situated on a picturesque and historic farm, PFDC Inc. offers Red Cross Swimming Lessons, English Horseback Riding, Nature Activities, Archery, Sports, Creative Arts, Ropes Adventure Course “Project Soar”, and Theater,-Dance -Music.
 Every summer we encourage applicants to apply as PFDC seeks to always provide the best staff and there are positions available in all areas.
 Each Head Instructor is responsible for planning the daily activities and set-up for each lesson.
 This Instructor will conduct 45-minute classes aided by a Co-Instructor level staff, group supervisors, and Jr. Leaders.
 Some specialized activities will require a second assistant and/or teen, Jr. Leader.
 Each camper group will contain up to 12 children of approximately the same age, with all groups having teen Jr. Leaders assigned for additional assistance.